learn-co-students/quote-maker-react-lab-nyc-web-120919/README.md

 - Use the react-redux library and the redux library to build an application with multiple resources.
+- Learn how to implement our final CRUD action, update.

 ## Overview

-In this lab we will be building an application for making quotes.
-This will include creating a quote and updating the global Redux state.

-In our `App` component we will render the components: `QuoteForm` & `Quotes`.
-We will also need a reducer and actions file for our Quotes.
+In this lab we will be building an application for making, updating, and deleting quotes.
+In our `App` component we will render two components: `QuoteForm` and `Quotes`.
+We will build Action Creators in `actions/quotes.js` and write our `quotes` reducer to handle those actions.

 ### Quotes Reducer

-The quotes reducer should have an initial state of:
+If you look in `reducers/quotes.js`, you will see that the quotes reducer has an initial state of:

 ```javascript
 []
 ```

-But when a Quote is added it should look like this
-(we will be using the uuid node package for generating ids):
+But when a Quote is added it should look like this (we will be using the uuid node package for generating ids):

 ```javascript
 [